Timekeepers-MC/timekeepersmc/content/events/ccse-23.md

 ### Pro Purse

-The 2023 Coyote Creek Sprint Enduro will have a $1500 pro purse.
+The 2023 Coyote Creek Sprint Enduro will have a $2500 pro purse.
 Per AMA regulation, only riders in the A-class are eligible.

+More information will be posted soon.

 ### Additional Info